-- "Use a bit of sculpting taffy in the palms of your hands and fingertips to finish your look," says Richman.
-He recommends Monat Restyle Instant Sculpting Taffy ($34)
+- "Use a bit of sculpting taffy in the palms of your hands and fingertips to finish your look," Richman says.
+He recommends the Monat Restyle Instant Sculpting Taffy ($34)

 Pixie queen Evan Rachel Wood demonstrates a longer take on the style.
 Her '20s flapper-esque cut is super short in the back, longer in the front, with side-swept bangs that come to a point just above the jawline.

-- Start by working a styling product through your hair that boosts shine to create straight and frizz-free hair.
-One great choice is L'Ange Glass Hair Thermal Blowout Primer ($30).
+- Start by working a styling product through your hair that boosts shine to create straight, sleek strands.
+One great choice is L'Ange's Glass Hair Thermal Blowout Primer ($30).

 - Use a flat brush to blow dry hair straight.
 If your hair has more texture, you may need to use a flat iron.

-- Once dry, create a deep side part and brush bangs to the side.
+- Once dry, create a deep side part and brush your bangs to the side.

-- Add in a small amount of shine boosting serum and finish off with a spray of hairspray to keep your locks in place.
+- Add in a small amount of shine-boosting serum and finish off with a spritz of hairspray to keep your locks in place.